aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

     return dy
 ```
-I'm not going to dig through the maths of this contract - what it is is a Curve.fi contract calculating how much yAsset can be purchased by a single yCRV token, in the current pool.
+I'm not going to dig through the maths of this contract - what it is is a Curve.fi contract calculating how much yAsset can be purchased by a single yCRV token in the yPool.

 **This is an absolute show-stopper.**